SSI - Blockchain Identity Possibilities

 User choice: Users able to choose between different identity systems.

 The hybrid approach makes the most sense to me.
-We can use blockchain for the parts where it adds value, like privacy and user control, while keeping traditional systems for the parts where they work well.
-And user choice is crucial, people should be able to choose the identity system that works best for them.
+We can use blockchain for the parts where it adds value, like privacy and user control, while keeping traditional systems for the parts where they work well, accesibility, etc. And user choice is crucial, people should be able to choose the identity system that works best for them.

 Next in the series: Which use cases and products are being built?